Gwyn Evans (bowls)

-Gwynfryn ('Gwyn') Evans is a former Welsh international lawn bowls player.
+Gwynfryn Evans better known as Gwyn Evans, is a former Welsh international lawn bowls player.

 Personal life

-Evans was born in Gelli, Rhondda.
-His father Clifford Maldwyn Evans won the Welsh Pairs Championship in 1952 with his brother (Gwyn's uncle) John Morgan Evans (1917-1985), a world-class player.
+Evans was part of a famous bowls family.
+He was born in Gelli, Rhondda.
+His father Clifford Maldwyn Evans (1904-1985) and uncle John Morgan Evans (1917-1985), a world-class player, won the Welsh Pairs Championship in 1952.

 Gwyn worked as a chartered public finance accountant and chief executive of Rhondda Borough Council until his retirement.